Free Business Valuation Calculator

 This business valuation tool has been built using industry best practices for the valuation of owner operated businesses, with data based on current market conditions.
 It is intended to give business owners a general sense of the current value of their business, but is not a substitute for either a professional valuation, or a step by step self-valuation as provided by Business Selling Mastery

-This report is prepared with information provided by the user, which has not been verified in any way by Gateway Business Brokers or Business Selling Mastery.
+This report is prepared with information provided by the user, which has not been verified in any way by Gateway Business Intermediaries or Business Selling Mastery.
 We are unable to provide any assurances as to the correctness or completeness of the information herein, or the values calculated.

 1